chengsun/ep/docs/Diary.md

 * Started implementing a bridge simulation demonstration, inspired by "Bridge Builder".
 This is using my existing Verlet integration physics engine, which I have already shown to work.
-  Created node/link system, to represent a bridge, where nodes are
+  Created node/link system, to represent a bridge, where nodes are the joins between two or more segments of material, and links are the segments of material themselves.
+This is similar to a graph in mathematics.

 24/08/13 *(2 hours)*
 --------